 Elements of Business Ethics

-Values are the moral beliefs held by an individual, an organizational and a society.
+1. Values: Values are the moral beliefs held by an individual, an organizational and a society.
 Values represents moral convictions and are relatively permanent.
 For example, a company may charge reasonable prices due to its value systems inspite of its monopoly position in the industry.

-Rights are the claims of the individual or organization.
+2. Rights: Rights are the claims of the individual or organization.
 For example, every citizen of India enjoys certain rights under the country’s constitution.

-Duties are the obligations of a person or an organization.
+3. Duties: Duties are the obligations of a person or an organization.
 For example, every citizen has the duty to follow the country’s Law.

 Sources of Business Ethic

-Religion is the oldest source of Religion is the oldest source of ethical inspiration.
+1. Religion: Religion is the oldest source of Religion is the oldest source of ethical inspiration.
 Every religion gives an expression of what is wrong and right in business and other walks of life.
 The Principle of reciprocity towards one’s fellow beings is found in all the religions.
 Great religions preach the necessity for an orderly social system and emphasize upon social responsibility with an objective to contribute to the general welfare.
 With these fundamentals, every religion creates its own code of conduct.

-When we talk about culture we typically refer to the pattern of development reflected in a society’s pattern of knowledge, ideology, values, laws, social norms and day to day rituals.
+2. Culture: When we talk about culture we typically refer to the pattern of development reflected in a society’s pattern of knowledge, ideology, values, laws, social norms and day to day rituals.
 Depending upon the pattern and stage of development, culture differs from society to society.
 Moreover culture is passed from generation to generation.
 Culture facilitates the generation of commitment to something larger than one’s individual self interest.
 Culture also serves as a sense making and control mechanism that guides and shapes the attitudes and behaviour of people.
 Managers have to run an industrial enterprise on the cutting edge of cultural experience.
 The tension that their actions create makes the business ethically more complex.

-The legal system of any country, guide the human behaviour in the society.
+3. Law: The legal system of any country, guide the human behaviour in the society.
 Whatever, ethics the law defines are binding on the society.
 The society expects the business to abide by the law.
 Although it is expected that every business should be law abiding, seldom do the businesses adhere to the rules and regulations.
 Law breaking in business is common.
 E.g: Tax evasion, hoarding, adulteration, poor quality & high priced products, environment pollution etc.

 Need and Importance of Business Ethics